-Eligibility Requirements Cedar Rapids Community School District recommends waiting to take concurrent classes until 11th and 12th grade.
+Eligibility Requirements Cedar Rapids Community School District recommends waiting to take concurrent classes until 11th and 12th grade, with the exception of Project Lead the Way courses, which are open to 9th and 10th graders.
 Students must meet the following requirements to take a concurrent course: • Demonstrate proficiency in three academic areas: reading, math, and science.
 Proficiency is primarily determined by the Iowa Statewide Assessment of Student Progress (ISASP).
 Meet Kirkwood Community College's course requirements for any course requiring prerequisites or placement scores.
 College Credit Students will earn high school and college credit for the courses taken.
 The final course grade will be recorded on the high school transcript as a weighted grade.
 Kirkwood transcripts must be submitted to post-secondary institutions for college credit.
 Costs The district will pay for the cost of tuition and textbooks.
-Course Limit Per changes to Iowa Code in 2020, there are no longer statutory limits on the number of credits a student may take in a single academic year.
+Course Limit Per changes to lowa Code in 2020, there are no longer statutory limits on the number of credits a student may take in a single academic year.
 Enrollment These steps must be completed before enrollment: Students will complete the online application form (that includes your Social Security Number) as directed by a school counselor or Kirkwood representative.
 If applicable, the student will provide a copy of their Kirkwood entrance test scores.
 Students must complete required orientation.
-Kirkwood Academy Programs require the completion of online pre-registration form.
 Transportation Students are responsible for transportation to and from class, field trips, and other out-of-class activities.
 Transportation to and from class can be provided by the district upon request.